zdelrosario/zdr-site/content/project/engr-reasoning/index.md

 # Project Features

 - Developing theoretical frameworks to analyze uncertainty
-- Designing instruments to measure and understand engineering behavior
+- Designing instruments (interviews and surveys) to measure and understand engineering behavior
 - Conducting interviews to gather behavioral data
 - Designing and testing educational interventions to improve engineers' understanding of uncertainty